Macron seeks to rally European support for Ukraine

 It also signals Macron's eagerness to present himself as a European champion of Ukraine's cause, amid growing fears that American support could wane in the coming years.

 "Battered and bruised, but still standing.
 Ukraine is fighting for itself, for its ideals, for our Europe.
-Our commitment at its side will not waver," Macron wrote on X, formerly Twitter, to mark two years since the conflict broke out.
+Our commitment at its side will not waver," Macron wrote on X, formerly Twitter, to mark two years since Russian leader Vladimir Putin launched Moscow's full-scale invasion on February 24, 2022.

 For Macron, the conference is also a chance to show European autonomy in security matters, which he called for even before the invasion.